-1. With corrette.fla open, click the Window layer (in the Timeline panel) to make it the active one.
+1. With cornette.fla open, click the Window layer (in the Timeline panel) to make it the active one.

 Any objects you draw will be placed on the active layer.
 It's important to check which layer you're working on whenever you start to create new artwork.
-Many professionals prefer to lock all but the layer that is being used at a given time, although it isn't necessary if you remember to select the layer you want before you begin drawing.